Ninjaneer32/Semi-MDP-RL/README.md

-FAB Lifter Operation using Soft Actor-Critic
+FAB Lifter Operation using Semi-MDP-RL
 ====================================================

 This repository includes a PyTorch implementation of **deep reinforcement learning methods for semi-MDP** which is used to control FAB lifters.